NeuroBLab/con-con-models/README.md

 fm = rawl.read_table("aibs", prepath="path/to/data/")
 ```

-The names do not the format.
+The format is not needed.
 The `prepath` variable is used to indicate where the `data` folder is.
-It is not needed if the Python files are executed from the base folder, but if you something like `basefolder/notebooks/mynotebook.ipynb` then you'll need `prepath=../data/`.
+It is not needed if the Python files are executed from the base folder, but if you are working in a notebook `basefolder/notebooks/mynotebook.ipynb` then you'll need `prepath=../data/`.
 Other interesting files inside the module are the `region_classifier.py`, which allow you to train a classifier to predict the brain region of the selected neurons, or the `connectomics.py` file that merges all the tables.

 ### Data Analysis